-Location: Multiple countries, including United States
+Location: Multiple countries, including the United States

-Study Name: SILCAAT; NCT00013611
+Study Names: SILCAAT; NCT00013611

 Location: United States

-For more details on the studies listed above, see the Health Professional version.
+For more details on the studies listed above, see the Health Professional version of this drug summary.

 What side effects might aldesleukin cause?

-In the ESPRIT (NCT00004978) and SILCAAT (NCT00013611) studies, serious side effects were more common in participants who received aldesleukin plus ART than in participants who received ART alone.
-Serious side effects that occurred in either the ESPRIT or SILCAAT studies included heart and blood vessel disorders, gastrointestinal disorders, and psychiatric disorders.12,24
+In these studies, serious side effects were more common in participants who received aldesleukin plus ART than in participants who received ART alone.
+Serious side effects that occurred in either the ESPRIT study or the SILCAAT study included heart and blood vessel disorders, disorders, and psychiatric disorders.9

 Where can I get more information about clinical trials studying aldesleukin?